bfi-finance/class_area_model/readme.md

 ## Prerequisites
 - this project is currently developed using ``python 3.10``
-- please install theg dependencies first, run ``pip install -r requirements.txt``
+- please install the dependencies first, run ``pip install -r requirements.txt``